NomadAI/nomadai.github.io/various/yomibrowser-privacy-policy.md

 permalink: /yomibrowser/privacy-policy
 ---

 The team working on the Yomi Browser app is committed to privacy.
-Currently, the Yomi Browser app does not gather any user information.
+Currently, the Yomi Browser app does not collect data neither gather any user information.

 # 1 ‐ Payment transactions